cranst0n/ribs/README.md

 There are also provided `compat` libraries to make it easier converting between similar types in those libraries if you want to use both.

-Ideally, some of the functionality in these libraries will find a home in an already popular library, but it's easier to move fast and break things when you're working in your own sandbox.

 ### Credits